-The Central Consulting Committee for the Ministry of Education whose report prepared the 1999 revision of Social Education Law, stated about the Advisory Committee system of Kominkan not only with the 'deregulation', but almost mentioned with the situation that Advisory Committees for Kominkans usually didn't work well.
-But actually, there were such active Advisory Committees for Kominkans that select their members through the official election and performed active discussions.
-If the previous regulation of the obligation was rested, we would be able to use it in order to recover the other Advisory Committees System.
-Therefore it is worrisome that the resident participation in performing Kominkans should be restored by this revision.
+The Central Consulting Committee for the Ministry of Education whose report prepared the 1999 revision of Social Education Law, stated about the Advisory Committee system of Kominkan not only with the 'deregulation', but almost pointing out the situation that Kominkan Advisory Committees usually didn't work well.
+But actually, there were such active Kominkan Advisory Committees the members of which were selected through the similar system of official election and that had their official meetings so often as over every month, performed active discussions and somtimes presented their recommendation to the Director of Kominkan including such topic as selection of the director.
+If the previous regulation of the obligation was rested, we would be able to utilize it to recover not only this system but also the other Advisory Committees System.
+Therefore it is worrisome that the resident participation in managing Kominkans should be restored by this revision.